 “That brain of mine is something more than merely mortal; as time will show.”

-Dorothy was a journalist who, at the outbreak of World War I, volunteered to report on the war.
-Her attempts to reach the front line were thwarted, however, so she posed as a man and set out for the Somme by bicycle.
+Dorothy was a journalist.
+At the outbreak of World War I she volunteered to report on the war, but her attempts to reach the front line were thwarted, so she posed as a man and set out for the Somme by bicycle.
 Dorothy published a book about her time as an officer in 1919 and is now thought to be one of the only women who fought in the trenches.

 We hope that learning about these inspirational women will encourage you to learn more about the women who made our world what it is today.
 You can find out lots more about International Women’s Day and ways to get involved at https://www.internationalwomensday.com.